cdr60/pireveil/README.md

 <li>External speakers</li>
 </ul>

-# what do you have to know before ?
+# What do you have to know before ?
 <ul>
-<li>How to begin with a Rapsberry Pi (using SD Card, installing OS)</li>
+<li>How to begin with a Rapsberry Pi (using a SD Card, installing the OS)</li>
 <li>How to launch commands via Terminal or ssh client</li>
 </ul>

-# what these dream machine can do  ?
+# What these dream machine can do  ?
 <ul>
-<li>Show current date time</li>
+<li>Shows current date and time</li>
-<li>Let you setting alarm clock</li>
+<li>Lets you set an alarm</li>
-<li>Let you choose what the Pi will launch to wake you up</li>
+<li>Lets you choose what the Pi will play to wake you up</li>
-<li>Let you choose between some electronics samples, mp3, mu3, web radio to listen or to wake-up</li>
+<li>Lets you choose between some sound samples, mp3, m3u, web radio to listen now or to be used to wake you up</li>
 <li>Automatic font color change (day/night) to reduce brightness</li>
 </ul>

-# What software technology does it use  ?
+# What technologies does it use  ?
 <ul>
 <li>Python 3</li>
 <li>Systemctl service setting</li>
 <li>Internet web radio streaming</li>
 </ul>

-# What will you find on there repo  ?
+# What will you find on the repository  ?
 <ul>
 <li>Alarme directory : some mp3 files you can use to wake you up
     <ul>
     <li>beep.mp3 : a simple beep sound</li>
-    <li>incendie.mp3 : a firing alarm sound</li>
+    <li>incendie.mp3 : a fire alarm sound</li>
     <li>coq.mp3 : a rooster crowing sound</li>
     </ul>
 </li>
 <li>Musique directory
     <ul>
-    <li>You have to put here your favorites mp3 songs</li>
+    <li>You have to put your favorites mp3 songs here</li>
     </ul>
 </li>
 <li>root directory
     <ul>
     <li>alarmelist.json : a json file that describes which alarm sounds you can choose (mp3 files must exist in alarme directory)</li>
-    <li>audio.json : a json file that describes which mp3 or m3u files you can choose (mp3 and m3u files must exist in musique directory).
-I've my my personnal audio list in but the files are not in the musique folder of course.</li>
+    <li>audio.json : a json file that describes which mp3 or m3u files you can choose (mp3 and m3u files must exist in musique directory).<br>
+    I put my personnal audio list here but can't include it due to copyright reasons</li>
-    <li>create_m3u.sh : a simple shell script that can help you to create your own m3u files.</li>
+    <li>create_m3u.sh : a simple shell script that helps you create your own m3u files</li>
-    <li>installpackage.sh : a simple shell script that will install all packages and librarys that you need</li>
+    <li>installpackage.sh : a simple shell script that will install all packages and libraries you need</li>
-    <li>installsertvice.sh : a simple shell script that will install the service to make it start at each boot.<br><b>Be carefull</b> : it assumes that all is in  /home/pi/pireveil/.
-If not, you will have to change it.</li>
+    <li>installsertvice.sh : a simple shell script that will install the service to make PiReveil start each time the Pi is rebooted.<br><b>Be careful</b> : it assumes that everything is in /home/pi/pireveil/.
+If not, you will have to change it</li>
-    <li>key_demo.py : a short script coming with the screen that can help you to test the screen and the buttons.</li>
+    <li>key_demo.py : a short script included with the screen when you bought it that helps you test the screen and the buttons</li>
-    <li>LCD_1in44.py and LCD_Config.py : Essentials libraries to drive the screen.</li>
+    <li>LCD_1in44.py and LCD_Config.py : Essential libraries to control the screen</li>
-    <li>main.py : a short script coming with the screen that demonstrates the screen capacities.</li>
+    <li>main.py : a short script included with the screen when you bought it that demonstrates the screen's capabilities</li>
-    <li>param.ini : Essentials dream machine parameters.</li>
+    <li>param.ini : Dream machine parameters</li>
-    <li>pireveil.py : the PiReveil software.</li>
+    <li>pireveil.py : the PiReveil software</li>
-    <li>pireveil.service : the PiReveil descrption service file for systemctl <b>Becareful</b> Open it and change the directories script if necessary.</li>
+    <li>pireveil.service : the PiReveil description service file for systemctl <b>Be careful</b> Open it and change the directories path in the script if necessary</li>
-    <li>play.py : A very simple python script used by pireveil.py to play mp3, m3u and radio stremaing.</li>
+    <li>play.py : A very simple python script used by pireveil.py to play mp3 or m3u files and radio streaming</li>
-    <li>radiolist.json : a json file that describes and list somme webradio : make your own with your favorit editor</li>
+    <li>radiolist.json : a json file that describes and list some webradios (make your own with your favorite editor)</li>
-    <li>time.bmp : An image that pireveil will show while starting.</li>
+    <li>time.bmp : An image that pireveil will show while starting</li>
     </ul>
 </li>
 </ul>

 # param.ini description :
-Opening this text file you will see some couples of variables and values
+Opening this text file you will see variables and values
 <ul>
-<li>alarme section: Here, pireveil.py will load and save your parameters (alarme clock, what to do to wake you up)</li>
+<li>alarme section: Here, pireveil.py will load and save your parameters (alarm clock, what to do to wake you up)</li>
-<li>audio section: what file will be played if you ask to listen it. index values correponds to json files</li>
+<li>audio section: what file will be played if you ask to listen it. index values corresponds to json files</li>
 <li>click section: short : the minimum click time to understand that it is a short click.
 Long : same for long click (in ms)</li>
 <li>color section: d is for day, n is for night. font_1 is for big font text. font_2 is for small font text. ico is for icons</li>
 </ul>